KEY POINTS

 - Sustainability

-What does Tier 1 solar panel mean?
+Tier 1 solar panels

 Tier 1 solar panels are produced by carefully vetted, credible Tier 1 manufacturers.
 The methodology to be ranked as Tier 1 varies between solar research groups but some core principles remain the same.
 Here are some features shared by Tier 1 manufacturers.